security-force-monitor/sfm-research-handbook-old/en/datamodel/persons.md

 ### Guidance on use

-We remove any dashes that are contained in `rank` values.
+We remove any dashes that are contained in `Person: Rank` values.
 For example, we would enter `Brigadier General` rather than `Brigadier-General`.

-## First citation {#person_date_first_cited}
+## Person Membership: Date first cited {#person_organization_date_first_cited}

 ### Description

-The date of publication of the earliest source known to the Monitor that evidences the membership of a person in an organization.
+The earliest date that a source shows that a membership relationship between a person and an organization  exists, either through direct reference in the source or by the date of its publication.

 ### Type of field

-Date (YYYY-MM-DD)
+Date (YYYY-MM-DD), fuzzy

 ### Example of use

-`1999-01-01`
+`2012`,`2012-11`, `2012-11-23`

 ### Guidance on use

+Along with the fields `Person membership: Start date?`, `Person Membership: Date last cited` and `Person Membership: Open-ended?` the field `Person Memberships: Date first cited` provides data about the time period over which we can evidence a person's relationships to an organization

+The `Person Membership: Date first cited` field contains a date that is either:

+* The earliest date found in a source that specifically references the relationship between a person and an organization; or,
+* The earliest date of publication of sources that makes reference to the relationship between a person and an organization.

+> For example, if three sources published on 1 January 2012, 1 February 2012 and 1 March 2012 all refer to this person as a commander, we will use 1 January 2012 as the value in `Person Membership: Date first cited`.
+If the source published on 1 March 2012 refers to this person as a commander on the date of 30 June 2011, we will use 30 June 2011 as the value in `Person Membership: Date first cited`.

-This field is for the earliest source the Monitor has showing an affiliation between this person and the organization.
-The `title`, `role` and `rank` held by a person are assumed to continue until a source indicates a change.
-If the person's role, title or rank changes a new entry will need to be created to document that change and a new `first citation` or `fast citation` created to mark the change.
+The values for `Person: Title`, `Person: Role` and `Person: Rank` held by a person are assumed to continue until a source indicates a change in any of those values.
+If the person's role, title or rank changes a new entry will need to be created to document that change.
+This new entry will have updated values for `Person Membership: Date first cited` and related date fields.

-> If a source indicates that Major General Jack Johnson is the commander of 1 Division as of 2007-08-20 all of the revelevant fields would be entered based on that source.
+> For example, if a source indicates that Major General Jack Johnson is the commander of 1 Division as of 2007-08-20 all of the revelevant fields would be entered based on that source.
 If another source states that Jack Johnson retired from the 1 Division on 2008-01-10 the last citation for Jack Johnson's affiliation would be 2008-01-10.
 However, this would also assume that Jack Johnson continued to have the Role of Commander and the Rank of Major General from 2007-08-20 until 2008-01-10.

+In keeping with all date fields we include in this dataset, where our research can only find a year or a year and a month, this can be included in `Person Membership: Date first cited`.

+This field is clarified by the field `Person Membership: Start date?` which indicates whether the date included here is the actual date on which the relationship between a person and an organization started.

-## Start date? \(Y/N\) {#person_date_first_cited_is_start}
+## Person Membership: Start date? \(Y/N\) {#person_date_first_cited_is_start}

 ### Description